-If none of these at-home practices are enough, talk to your doctor to get suggestions for medication.
-They may suggest you use local anesthetic sprays and creams to alleviate the penile sensation.
+If none of these at-home practices is enough, talk to your doctor to get suggestions for medication.
+They may suggest you use local anaesthetic sprays and creams to alleviate the penile sensation.
 This needs to be applied to the head of the penis before sexual activity to reduce its sensitivity.
 After leaving it for 30 minutes, wash your penis off in order to maintain your erection and prevent your partner from experiencing any loss of sensation.

 Your doctor will also suggest antidepressants and selective serotonin reuptake inhibitors (SSRIs) to slow ejaculation.
 But the effects of SSRI include decreased sex desire, nausea, sweating, bowel disruption, drowsiness, and fatigue.
 That is why premature ejaculation is usually treated with only one SSRI namely dapoxetine, which is taken as needed prior to sexual activity.
-And it is best to take this medication in conjunction with counseling.
+And it is best to take this medication in conjunction with counselling.

 However, if your PE is associated with erectile dysfunction (ED), taking ED medication such as Viagra, Cialis, or Levitra may help men retain an erection and restore the control of ejaculation.